remotelock/hiring-backend-exercise/README.md

 In this repository there are two tasks:

-- A code review in the directory [/code-review](/code-review) where you should familirize yourself to the existing code, and submit a review to the PR that is open.
+- A code review in the directory [/code-review](/code-review) where you should familiarize yourself to the existing code, and submit a review to the PR that is open.

 - A code exercise in the directory [/code-exercise](/code-exercise) where you